aces/Loris-MRI/docs/AppendixA-Troubleshooting_guideline.md

-# Appendix A - FAQ
+# Appendix A - Troubleshooting guideline

 This section covers some of the most commonly encountered errors when running the insertion scripts.
 They are divided into 3 separate tables, with each table